Lexicon121/Tengu-Marauder/README.md

 ### Prerequisites
 - **ROS2 Humble**: Ensure you have ROS2 Humble installed.
 - **Python 3**: Make sure Python 3 is installed.
+- **djitellopy**: We were testing this on a DJI Tello with the dji tello py library pip install djitellopy

 ### Steps
 1. **Clone the Repository**: